dopt/odopt/packages/@dopt/please/README.md

 ### Why

 Because developing in monorepos can be challenging.
-There are great tools for building them (e.g. [turbo](https://turborepo.org/), [rush](https://rushjs.io/), [gradle](https://gradle.org/), etc) but the experience of developing in them often involves lots of manual effort.
-A typical workflow for basic feature development in our application looked something like this:
+There are great tools for building them (e.g. [turbo](https://turborepo.org/), [bazel](https://bazel.build/), [rush](https://rushjs.io/), [gradle](https://gradle.org/), etc) but the experience of developing in them often involves lots of manual effort.

-I need to spin up Service X and Service Y (no need for file-watchers, i'm not developing in these rn) I need to bring the up the app server and client (w/ file-watchers - I want them to recompile/reload on change)

-This involved the following

-1. Create a new tmux window, cd to Service X, run `pnpm run start`
-1. Create a new tmux window, cd to Service Y, run `pnpm run start`
-1. Create a new tmux window, cd to App Server, run `pnpm run dev`
-1. Create a new tmux window, cd to App Client, run `pnpm run dev`

-I now have four terminals.
-I've not even started coding yet.
-I haven't opened the app in the browser.
-I need matrix-level monitors to observe the output of these commands while developing.
-What gives?!
+By developing, I mean, running/executing code.
+For example, consider our own experience at Dopt.
+A typical workflow for basic feature development in our application involved running commands across 10+ packages to start various services and their databases.

+Depending on what you were focused on, certain packages would need to be started in different ways, e.g., w/ file-watchers versus without.

+In practice, this meant lots of windows and lots of commands.
+A situation that made it easy to miss an error stack or an important log.

+### Introducing `please`

-Introducing `please`.
-A concise CLI for running arbitrary package scripts on arbitrary packages with interleaved output.
-The above debacle is transofmred into the following command
+A concise CLI for running package scripts across packages with interleaved output.
+The above scenario was transofmred into the following

 ```
-please start:service-x,service-y dev:app-server,app-client
+please start:service-x,service-y,service-z dev:{app-*} up:{database-*}
 ```

-The end.

 ### Install